saucelabs/sauce-docs/docs/test-fairy/using-test-fairy/dashboard.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The TestFairy dashboard is where you can view the information about your uploaded apps.
-The dashboard includes a list of all uploaded apps, with their own app definitions, as well as the latest sessions recorded in your account, and separate tabs for crashes, feedback, and insights.
+The TestFairy dashboard lets you view the information about your uploaded apps.
+The dashboard includes a list of all uploaded apps, their app definitions, the latest sessions recorded in your account, and separate tabs for crashes, feedback, and insights.

-From the dashboard you can also upload apps using the **NEW UPLOAD**, and manage your users and account preferences.
+You can also upload apps from the dashboard using the **NEW UPLOAD** and manage your users and account preferences.

 ### DASHBOARD Tab

 <img src={useBaseUrl('/img/test-fairy/using-tf/dashboard-general.png')} alt="dashboard general"/>

-The **DASHBOARD** tab displays information such as the number of test sessions, crashes, apps, testers, and users.
+The **DASHBOARD** tab displays the number of test sessions, crashes, apps, testers, and users.

 #### Apps Table

 The **Apps** table lists all the apps loaded into the system.

 The table displays information such as the app name and bundle ID, platform, latest version name and number, and details about the number of sessions, builds, crashes, and issues.
-You can also view the date the last build was uploaded, and the date the latest session was logged.
+You can also view the date the last build was uploaded and the date the latest session was logged.

 Clicking a row will open the **Builds** table (see [Builds](/test-fairy/using-test-fairy/builds) for more information).